taraka-vishnumolakala/DS-Using-Python/list-in-python.md

 **NOTE: So, based on how the dynamic sizing works time complexity of insertion increases every time the size of list has to be increased.**

+## slicing (list, tuple, and string)

+- slicing in python follows the syntax **list[start:stop:step]**
+- we can also use negative value for step but remember that start should be a higher index value and stop should be lower index value when using negative integer for step.

 ## Problems

 ### average of a list